Quick Examples

-Hot to join or merge on multiple columns in R?
-To join data frames on multiple columns in R use either base merge() function or use dplyr functions.
-Using the dplyr functions is the best approach as it runs faster than the R base approach. dplyr package provides several functions to join R data frames and all these supports joining on multiple columns.
+How to join or merge multiple columns of the data frames in R?
+To join data frames on multiple columns in R use either the base merge() function or the dplyr functions.
+Using the dplyr functions is the best approach as it runs faster than the R-based approach. dplyr package provides several functions to join R data frames, which supports joining on multiple columns.

 1. Quick Examples